 But do you know everything must be known about this saga if you only watched the movies?

 Absolutely not.
 Don’t get me wrong, the movies were amazing.
 Peter Jackson did a great job writing and directing The Lord of the Rings movies.
 But it’s only an adaptation, an impressive one, but still an adaptation.
 The movies, of course, use the novels as a basis but, as most of the movie adaptations, there are elisions, character changes, and inventive adaptations.
-Still, this movie adaptation has changest, but not as many as others like Ready Player One (massive changes in this one, just take a look at this post)
+Still, this movie adaptation has changest, but not as many as others like Ready Player One (massive changes in this one)

 Of course, it is normal that movies based on books are not literal adaptations, would you imagine how long movies would be?
 Just take this example, In 1924 Erich von Stroheim attempted a literal adaptation of the novel McTeague (written by f Frank Norris) with his movie Greed, the resulting film was more than 9 hours long!
 And this was for a 123,250 words novel, now imagine (or feel free to calculate) how long it would be for the 481,103 words the Lord of the Rings saga has.
 The best is to consider both works of art as separate entities, so you will enjoy both of them.